badhri-hari/weather-app/README.md

 ## Usage Instructions

-1. Open the application in a web browser.
+1. Access the application in a web browser through the **localhost:5173** URL.
 2. Input the name of a location in the location input field.
 3. View the current weather data for that location.